vinodkd/guts/src/book/01_size.md

 Outline
 -------

-why count size, compare with sloc and other current ways of counting size, basic structure of code: language, program, operation, sizing up Hello World as an example, therefore compound operations and containers, still not found size of operations, therefore SSI, add viz as Lego blocks, size of sequence, size of if, add viz as pipes, size of loop, add viz of marble run, **add viz about graphs**, **still not found size of operations other than if and loop**, therefore go down one level, then infinite levels, therefore resolve that at asymptote of the turing machine all sizes are 1, therefore define that all we need is a relative "base", then introduce the "turing" as the size unit relative to any base, **then answer questions about sizing 2 langs relative to a base, then talk about platform affordances**, then back up to hello world picking the java language as the base and count size that way, then present comparison with sloc again, **then talk about sizing up static data, then talk about static vs dynamic data, then move to engineering and the simple and exact ways of counting size**.
+why count size, compare with sloc and other current ways of counting size, basic structure of code: language, program, operation, sizing up Hello World as an example, therefore compound operations and containers, still not found size of operations, therefore SSI, add viz as Lego blocks, size of sequence, size of if, add viz as pipes, size of loop, add viz of marble run, **add viz about graphs**, still not found size of operations other than if and loop, therefore go down one level, then infinite levels, therefore resolve that at asymptote of the turing machine all sizes are 1, therefore define that all we need is a relative "base", then back up to hello world picking the java language as the base and count size that way, then present comparison with sloc again, then introduce the "turing" as the size unit relative to any base, then answer questions about sizing 2 langs relative to a base, **then talk about platform affordances**, **then talk about sizing up static data, then talk about static vs dynamic data, then move to engineering and the simple and exact ways of counting size**.

 <a name="what_is_size"></a>